Lateran Palace: Pre-papal use

 The site on which the Basilica di San Giovanni in Laterano sits was occupied during the early Roman Empire by the domus of the Plautii Laterani family.
 The Laterani served as administrators for several emperors; their ancestor Lucius Sextius Lateranus is said to have been the first plebeian to attain the rank of consul, in 366 BC.
 One of the Laterani, Consul-designate Plautius Lateranus, became famous for being accused by Nero of conspiracy against the emperor.
 The accusation resulted in the confiscation and redistribution of his properties.

 Constantinian era

 The Domus Laterani came into the possession of the emperor when Constantine I married his second wife Fausta, sister of Maxentius.
 Around 312, Constantine had razed the imperial horse-guards barracks adjoining the palace, which was known as Domus Faustae or "House of Fausta" by this time; the equites singulares Augusti had supported Maxentius against Constantine.
 He commissioned the construction of the Basilica di San Giovanni in Laterano on the site.

-The Domus was eventually given to the Bishop of Rome by Constantine.
-The actual date of the gift is unknown but scholars believe it had to have been during the pontificate of Pope Miltiades, in time to host a synod of bishops in 313 that was convened to challenge the Donatists.
+The Domus Laterani was eventually given to the Bishop of Rome by Constantine I. It is believed that this happened during the pontificate of Pope Miltiades, in time to host a synod of bishops in 313 that was convened to challenge the Donatists.